simontaen/Passions/Notes.md

 * Some Artist might not have Albums, like Jennifer Rostock (store region) or Garth Brooks (won't sell them on iTunes).
 Fall back to Spotify in that case.
 * Albums "duplicate" check, more like "find different editions", when adding on Parse.
 This might work with a Stemmer (fix at the root problem) or hashing the image (fix the symptom).
 	* Also this requires a data model change since you need to make a relation between Albums
-* The ReleaseDate View flickers when scrolling.
-This must be an Apple Bug.
-You could try to capture an image or replicate it using "Album Colors" and a 60% opaque background
 * Get Concerts and Events from your Fav.
 Artists
-* How to I get logs from Test Devices (aka Remote Logging), PFAnalytics?
 * Add LastFm as a Source
-* Get Suggestions based on my Favorite Artists (Maybe LastFm or even iTunes)
+* Get Suggestions based on my Favorite Artists (Maybe LastFm or even iTunes).
+But the app is NOT a discovery Service.
-* Dynamic Row height for bigger devices (5 and up, 6 and up)
-* releaseDate View: UIVisualEffectView always refreshes, causes flickering
 * Local Notification on release day of an album?
 * Use https://github.com/CanvasPod/Canvas
 * Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)